 Strawberry Cough is a sativa-dominant hybrid that was brought into being in Los Angeles when chance led to the breeding of Strawberry Fields and Haze.
 The name says it all: this bud smells like strawberry and smokes like berries and cream.
-Each puff expands in your throat and lungs, lending credence to the “cough” in its title.
-Once it gets in your system, Strawberry Cough takes hold and presents a delightfully euphoric head high, perfect for combatting depression, stress, or anxiety.
+Each puff expands in your throat and lungs, lending credence to the 'cough' in its title.
+Once it gets in your system, Strawberry Cough takes hold and presents a delightfully euphoric head high.

 Overview of Strawberry Cough